spkirby/expression-parser/README.md

 * Numeric values, in the form `12345` or `12345.67`
 * Basic arithmetic operators: `+ - * /`
 * Parentheses: `( )`

+At the moment, it doesn't fare very well with malformed expressions.